radiantmediaplayer/rmp-vast/README.md

   width: 300
 }
 ```
-Not all field may be available, so check availability before usage.
+Not all fields may be available, so check availability before usage.
 - `getCompanionAd(index)`: return (HTMLElement image|null) representing the companion ad.
-It takes a `Number` index parameter which represent the index of the wanted companion ads in the Array from `getCompanionAdsList` method.
+It takes a `Number` index parameter which represents the index of the wanted companion ad in the Array returned from `getCompanionAdsList` method.
 This method automates the required pinging for companion ads.
 Usage example:
 ```javascript
   container.addEventListener('adstarted', function () {
     // we need to call getCompanionAdsList BEFORE calling getCompanionAd so that